MidHunterX/Expression/README.md

 Note: numbers without preceeding 0 is valid too.
 For e.g.: `3.png`

-### Don/t like renaming?
+### Don't like renaming?

-Renaming wallpapers to numbers can get a little bit tedious especially when you want to change it into a different time.
+Renaming wallpapers numerically can get a little tedious especially when you want to change it into a different time.
 There's a solution for that.
 Since directories are also a valid wallpaper _item_, we can use that to our advantage.

 ```
 wallpapers/